 Spores are mushrooms’ seeds.
 A mushroom usually doesn’t produce spores until the end of its life.
 It achieves maturity, releases spores, then dies off.
 The wind then carries the spores far and wide to settle around the forest.
 If a few land in a hospitable environment, new mushroom patches will form.
 This article explains mushroom reproduction more in-depth if you’re interested.

-A mushroom picked too young will get a chance to spread its spores and reproduce.
+A mushroom picked too young will not get a chance to spread its spores and reproduce.
 An entire patch of chanterelles picked before spore release will continue to grow in that patch.
 However, it is unlikely new patches will have the opportunity to grow because no spores were distributed.
 Current actions affect future harvests.
 Sustainable mushroom foraging starts with our everyday actions.

 The Pluck or Cut Quandary

 There is a lot of, often very heated, debate about whether it is better to cut mushrooms off at the stem, leaving the base in the ground or to pluck the entire mushroom.
 Advocates of sustainable mushroom foraging can be on either side, depending on how they were taught or what they read.